Chirality-Induced Spin Filtering in Pseudo Jahn-Teller Molecules: Introduction

-CISS has been actively studied and become an interdisciplinary research fields spanning physics, chemistry, and biology.
-The reported spin-polarization up to $\SI{60}{\%}$ amounts to the effective magnetic field of an order of $\SI{100}{\tesla}$ ~\cite{naaman2012ChiralInduced}, which is unrealistically strong.
-So far, several attempts have been made on the electron motion in a chiral molecule in the presence of spin-orbit coupling (SOC) ~\cite{guo2012SpinSelective,guo2014Spindependent,matityahu2016Spindependent}.
-The present status of theoretical studies is well summarized in Ref.~\cite{evers21Theory}.
-In order to find an alternative explanation, we would like to understand the fact that CISS effect is observed even in the organic molecules with weak SOC strength in a way that do not rely explicitly on the strength of the SOC.
-Our belief here is based on the importance of interplay between nuclear and electronic motions which are governed by the same symmetry restrictions in chiral materials.
-Moreover, our objective also lies on a quest for CISS theory that do not violate the time reversal symmetry.
-This is exactly what we address in this Letter.
+CISS has been actively studied and become an interdisciplinary research field spanning physics, chemistry, and biology.
+The reported spin polarization up to $\SI{60}{\%}$ amounts to an effective magnetic field of the order of $\SI{100}{\tesla}$ ~\cite{naaman2012ChiralInduced}, which is unrealistically strong.
+So far, theoretical attempts have been made based on the electron motion in a chiral molecule in the presence of spin-orbit coupling (SOC) with dephasing~\cite{guo2012SpinSelective,guo2014Spindependent} or nonunitary~\cite{matityahu2016Spindependent} effect.
+These attempts have been made partly because of the necessity of removing the restriction made by the Bardarson theorem~\cite{bardarson08Proof}, in which no spin polarization is allowed due to time-reversal symmetry when two-terminal scattering centers without leakage are considered, which is, however, not always the case as demonstrated for a two-channel model~\cite{utsumi20Spin}.
+Recently, the importance of couplings of electronic or other degrees of freedom has been proposed, including the Coulomb interactions~\cite{fransson19ChiralityInduced}, the nuclear vibrations and polarons~\cite{du20Vibrationenhanced,zhang20Chiralinduced,fransson20Vibrational}, and substrate-molecule interface effects~\cite{alwan21Spinterface}.
+In order to find an alternative explanation, we would like to understand the fact that the CISS effect is observed even in organic molecules with weak SOC strength in a way that does not rely explicitly on the strength of the SOC.
+To do so, we hypothesize that interplay between nuclear and electronic motions which are governed by the same symmetry restrictions in chiral materials has a critical role in the CISS effect, where the leakage is replaced with a built-in molecular degree of freedom rather than an external outlet.